 Always clean up your work once it’s finished.
 Once your drawing is complete clean any smudges on the paper around your work using either a putty rubber or Blu Tack, but do take the time to clean up your page before sealing your work with fixative.
 By removing any unintentional smudges off of your drawing, it makes it look cleaner, better defined and generally more professional.

 Always seal your finished pencil drawing.
-Once you're certain that your drawing is complete - seal it.
-Graphite pencil and charcoal will smudge if rubbed or touched, so seal it in with a sealing or fixative spray (Available at art shops).
-A possible alternative if you don't have any fixative spray is a 'perfume free' firm hold hairspray.
-I always used to use hairspray to seal my pencil drawings, hairspray basically doing exactly the same thing as purpose made fixative sprays.
-However, I would these days recommend you use a 'proper' purpose designed fixative spray like 'Winsor Newton Artists' Fixative'.
-Through experience over the years, I have found that the alchohol in hairspray can over time slightly 'yellow' the paper.
-Not a huge problem for me as I tend to work on slightly off white heavy watercolour and cartridge papers anyway, but for those of you working on brilliant white papers and boards, it could 'potentially' be an issue over time.
-Whatever fixative you do use though, always spray these 'fixatives' on lightly.
+Once you’re certain that your drawing is complete – seal it.
+Graphite pencil will smudge if rubbed or touched, so seal it in with a sealing or fixative spray (Available at art shops).
+An alternative is a ‘perfume free’ firm hold hairspray – hairspray does exactly the same thing as ‘proper’ fixative sprays – and is cheaper too.
+Spray these ‘fixatives’ on lightly though.
 Too heavy an application can cause a slight loss of really fine detail with graphite work.
 Several light applications generally work best.
-Be aware though - once your work is sealed you will be unable erase any mistakes.
+Be aware though – once your work is sealed you will be unable erase any mistakes.
 So make sure it is right before you seal it!

 Free art lessons in drawing, sketching and painting alongside commercial art video demonstrations.
 Learn how to draw and improve your art skills.